adrianulbona/adrianulbona.github.io/_posts/2017-06-12-to-big-or-not-to-big-data.md

 ![Hype](http://cdn.business2community.com/wp-content/uploads/2014/05/Gartner-Hype-Cycle-v2.png)

 Big Data today is not as sexy as it was.
-Now that the hype is gone ... what Big Data actually and what it isn't?
+Now that the hype is gone ... what Big Data actually is and what it isn't?
 Let's start with a bit of history.

 Short Big Data History
 ---